Tendonitis Treatment in Foley, MO | Axes Physical Therapy

 Golfer’s Elbow

-Tendonitis Treatment in Foley, MO: Risk Factors
+Tendonitis Treatment in Foley, MO: Are You at Risk?

-There are several risk factors that can increase the likelihood of developing tendonitis, such as:
+There are several risk factors that can increase the likelihood of developing tendonitis, including:

-While not all cases of tendonitis in Foley, MO are preventable, you need to to be aware of these risk factors and try to improve any you may be experiencing.
-This may mean taking frequent breaks during repetitive activities, using proper form during exercise, being aware of appropriate posture, and engaging in at least moderate physical activity.
-Additionally, getting treatment for any medical conditions related to tendonitis, or going to physical therapy, can also help keep your tendons flexible and strong enough to not be injured.
+While not all cases of tendonitis in Foley, MO can be avoided, it’s important to be aware of these risk factors and try to improve any you may be experiencing.
+This may mean taking frequent breaks during repetitive activities, studying safe techniques, being aware of proper posture, and engaging in at least moderate physical activity.
+Additionally, getting treatment for any medical conditions that increase the risk of tendonitis, or going to physical therapy, can also help to prevent its development.

 Physical Therapy in Foley, MO for Tendonitis Treatment

-- Manual physical therapy is a type of physical therapy that involves hands-on techniques to alleviate pain and improve mobility.
+- In Manual physical therapy your therapist will use hands-on techniques to relieve pain and improve flexibility.
 Techniques include massage, joint mobilization, and soft tissue mobilization.

 - Electrical stimulation is a physical therapy treatment that uses electrical currents to provide pain relief and encourage healing.

-- Education and lifestyle modifications from your physical therapist can provide education on correct ergonomics to help reduce the risk of re-injury.
-They may also provide advice on lifestyle modifications such as nutrition, exercise, and proper posture to help promote healing.
+- Education and lifestyle modifications from your physical therapist can teach you correct ergonomics to help prevent further injury.
+The physical therapist may also offer advice on lifestyle modifications such as nutrition, exercise, and proper posture to help promote healing.

 How to Prepare For Your 1st Appointment With a Physical Therapist in Foley, MO